JakeGuy11/rremind/README.md

 # How to Use

-As mentioned above, there are four main ways to use rremind; Instant mode, Single mode Recurrance mode and Daemon mode.
+As mentioned above, there are four main ways to use rremind; Instant mode, Single mode Recurrence mode and Daemon mode.

 ### Daemon Mode

 Daemon mode starts the program in the background, checking the queue every second for whether or not to send a notification.
 A notification will be sent if the specified time is or is before the current system time.
-Non-recurrant entries will be deleted as soon as the notification is sent.
+Non-recurrent entries will be deleted as soon as the notification is sent.
 Once started in daemon mode, all other instances of rremind are killed.
 All entries are stored in `~/.local/share/rremind/`.
 Finally, note that rremind's daemon mode isn't technically a daemon, but I couldn't think of any better way to describe it.
 ```bash
 rremind start
 ```